MarkM2000/Final-Project-MAP673/README.md

 Project Title: Outer Banks

 # Purpose
-The purpose of my project will be to use what I have done in the past 3 mockups and apply it to this project.
-The Outer Banks in North Carolina will be the main focus of this project.
-This map will feature three SVG (Scalable Vector Graphics) icons including a lighthouse svg, a customized hotel svg, and attraction svg.
+This is the final project of the Outer Banks area of North Carolina.
+I have created three mockups leading up to the this project.
+The first mockup was done by sketch, my second mockup was done by Adobe Illustrator, and the third was done with a mockup index.
+The final project is focused on the Outer Banks, and I will use everything that I learned with each of the mockups.

 You will likely have to Zoom on the map if you want to view a specific area on the map such as the Jennette's Pier.